 The truth is though, official website recommendations aside, there's no reason why you absolutely have to evict your Elf after Santa's visit.
 It's not like the Elf police are going to come knocking on your door.
 Who's to say your Elf can't join your family for Christmas dinner?
 And just think of what a festive addition the Elf would make to your Christmas morning traditions.
 Whether you pose the Elf under the tree with the presents, eating the crumbs from Santa’s cookies, or seated at the breakfast table with a freshly baked cinnamon bun, the Elf’s presence is bound to make everything just a little bit more magical.

 Surely after all his hard work as part of Santa's worldwide surveillance team your Elf deserves to sit down for a nice meal with the people he's been spying on for weeks, right?
 And it's safe to say any Elf would be thrilled to help open presents (it's just a shame he can't help clean up all the crumpled wrapping paper or wash dishes).
-And there's no reason why the Elf has to make himself scarce after bedtime on the 25th.
+And there's no reason why the Elf has to make himself scarce after bedtime on December 25.
 Have plans for a post-holiday getaway?
 Why not bring your Elf along?
 Bonus points if you're headed someplace tropical.
 Elves don't exactly get the chance to soak up too many rays the rest of the year.